-In 2016, the Company continued to drive business performance and create stockholder value through its focus on innovation, productivity and efficient use of cash.
-Highlights of our 2016 performance include the following:
+In 2017, the Company continued to drive business performance and create stockholder value through its focus on innovation, productivity and efficient use of cash.
+Highlights of our 2017 performance include the following:

-- One-year total stockholder return of 24%, three-year total stockholder return of 87% and five-year total stockholder return of 384%; - Record cash generated from operations of \$355 million, up 7.3% from \$331 million in 2015; and - Increased dividend 19% and returned additional cash to stockholders through stock repurchases paid \$69 million in dividends and \$300 million for stock repurchase programs.
+- One-year total stockholder return of 37%, three-year total stockholder return of 127% and five-year total stockholder return of 320%: and - Increased dividend 19%, which resulted in approximately \$80 million cash paid to stockholders and paid out an additional \$250 million for stock repurchase programs.

-Financial results, including those from prior periods, are described in more detail in our Form 10-K for the fiscal year ending December 31, 2016.
-For further detail and a comparison of Segment Profit to Operating Income, see Note 18 in the Notes to the Consolidated Financial Statements in our Form 10-K for the fiscal year ended December 31, 2016.
+Financial results, including those from prior periods, are described in more detail in our Form 10-K for the fiscal year ending December 31, 2017.
+For further detail and a comparison of Segment Profit to Operating Income, see Note 18 in the Notes to the Consolidated Financial Statements in our Form 10-K for the fiscal year ended December 31, 2017.
 All total stockholder return calculations assume reinvestment of dividends.